Activities

 Wildlife – Birds (various ducks, Canada geese, sandhill cranes, belted kingfishers, various hawks and eagles, great horned owls, red-winged blackbirds, mountain bluebirds, various hummingbirds, great blue herons, lazuli buntings, black-headed grosbeaks, and more), mule deer, moose, elk, beavers, foxes, coyotes, badgers, river otters, mink, cougars, squirrels, raccoons, skunks, marmots, and, infrequently, a black bear and pronghorn antelope.

-Evanston.
+Winter - KBR is a great place for a winter getaway above the winter inversions that often beset the Salt Lake Valley.
+Winter access may require having the access road to KBR plowed - to get into KBR, to get out of KBR, or both.
+If special plowing is required for your group, you will need to pay KBR the cost of plowing which will normally range between $75 and $150 for each time the road is plowed.
+Winter activity options at KBR include cross-country skiing, snowshoeing, snowmobiling and sledding.
+Groomed cross-country ski trails are at the Lily Lake Winter Recreation Area about nine miles from Kingfisher Bend Ranch (see brorayurts.org), Bear River State Park, and the Purple Sage Golf Course in Evanston.
 KBR has a good (but not unlimited) selection of cross-country skis, boots and poles and several pairs of snowshoes for use by guests.
 KBR’s proximity to the Uinta Mountains makes it an excellent base for snowmobiling.
 Snowmobilers must stay at least 400 feet (the length of a football field plus another 100 feet) away from moose and elk and not harass or stress them in any way.
 Guests can bring and use their own snowmobiles at KBR.
 There are two snowmobiles at KBR for use by guests - one is a “single" and the other is a “double”.
-Users of KBR’s snowmobiles must pay $2.00/mile by leaving cash or a check payable to KBR on the desk in the office in MLE.
+Users of KBR’s snowmobiles must pay $2.00/mile by leaving cash or a check payable to Kingfisher Bend Ranch with the ranch manager.
 KBR's snowmobiles may only be operated by persons age 21 or older except a person 16-21 may operate a KBR snowmobile if he or she is carefully supervised by a parent.
 Except for members of the Jacobsen family, all persons riding on or operating a KBR snowmobile must sign a waiver of liability form.
 Guests need to provide their own snowmobile clothing except there is a good assortment of snowmobile helmets at KBR.
 Fuel for snowmobiles can be purchased at KBR.
 In winter, KBR cannot be accessed by car via Kamas and Bald Mountain Pass.
-All-wheel drive vehicles with good winter tires and/or chains are recommended for winter access to KBR via Evanston.
+All-wheel drive vehicles with good winter tires and/or chains are strongly recommended for winter access to KBR via Evanston.